NFL: Tennessee Titans at Washington Commanders - NewsBreak

 Jets Packers Football

-New York Jets running back Breece Hall (20) runs the ball against the Green Bay Packers during an NFL game Sunday, Oct.
+Green Bay Packers place kicker Mason Crosby (2) gets a field goal blocked by the New York Jets during an NFL game Sunday, Oct.
 16, 2022, in Green Bay.

 NFL: Tampa Bay Buccaneers at Pittsburgh Steelers